msjimc/circularMT/Guide/README.md

 ## Adjusting the start point of the genome's annotation

-When working with range of genomes the starting positions may vary, resulting in displays that easily comparable to each or the start point dissect a feature, for instance the ***D-loop*** (see Figure 3 b), Consequently it is possible to change the start point of the annotation using the ```Set the feature as the start of sequence``` dropdown list (blue box in Figure 16).
+When working with a range of genomes the starting positions may vary, resulting in displays that are not easily comparable to each or the start point dissects a feature, for instance the ***D-loop*** (see Figure 3 b), consequently it is possible to change the starting point of the annotation using the ```Set the feature as the start of sequence``` dropdown list (blue box in Figure 16).
 Typically, mitochondrial genomes are draw with the start of tRNA encoding methionine at position 1.
 To set the ***TRNM*** feature as the start point select it's name from the ```Set the feature as the start of sequence``` dropdown list (blue box in Figure 16).
 This list contains all the currently drawn features, to aid selection, the name of the feature type is given followed by the feature's name.
 Once selected the genome will be redrawn such that the start of the selected feature is at 1 bp.

 #### Note: